Contents

 We often worry about germs and dress our babies in layers to keep them healthy, but one of the best immune boosters is a consistent bedtime.
 During the night, the immune system releases proteins called cytokines, some of which help promote sleep.
 Certain cytokines need to increase when the body has an infection or is under stress.
 Sleep deprivation may decrease the production of these protective cytokines.

-In addition, infection-fighting antibodies and cells are reduced during periods when babies don’t get enough sleep.
+In addition, infection-fighting antibodies and cells are reduced during periods when babies don’t get enough of it.
 This is why a well-rested baby tends to bounce back faster from the inevitable colds and sniffles of childhood.
 By protecting their night, you are essentially arming their little bodies with the weapons they need to fight off viruses and bacteria.
 It is a natural, powerful defense mechanism that keeps the doctor away.

 The Mood Regulator: Emotional Health and Sleep